DAGWorks-Inc/burr/docs/examples/guardrails/creating_tests.rst

 See `github repository example <https://github.com/DAGWorks-Inc/burr/tree/main/examples/test-case-creation>`_ for an example.

-Note that, if you have custom serialization/deserialization logic, you will want to pass in `--serde-module` to the test case with the module name of your serialization logic.
+Note (1): if you have custom serialization/deserialization logic, you will want to pass in `--serde-module` to the test case with the module name of your serialization logic.

+Note (2): you can pass in `--action-name` to override the action name in the test case.
+This is useful if you want to use the output of one action as the input to another action; there are corner cases where this is useful.

 Future Work
 -----------